swiyu-admin-ch/swiyu-admin-ch.github.io/_specifications/swiss-profile-issuance.md

 The Issuer MUST send exactly as many credentials as proofs received.<br>
 The Issuer should only use Batch Issuing if unlinkability of Verifiers is desired.<br>
 Batch Issuance should not be used for credentials that rely on use cases where the data itself can be used to link different presentations.<br>
-There is no guarantee that any wallet uses a credential of a batch only once.
-Issuers and Verifiers should not rely on the fact that a credential in a batch is only shown once in the wallet.
+There is no guarantee that any Wallet uses a credential of a batch only once.
+Issuers and Verifiers should not rely on the fact that a credential in a batch is only shown once in the Wallet.
 Batch issuing is therefore not suited for a batch of credentials like e.g., day passes, multi ride tickets or loyalty cards as the content of a credential in a batch is required to be equal. <br>

 ### 14.A Batch Issuance - Batch Size
-The batch size MUST be at least 10, to ensure holder privacy.
-If holder were to refresh credentials often due to a small batch size, issuers could easily gather telemetry data.<br>
+The batch size MUST be at least 10, to ensure Holder privacy.
+If holder were to refresh credentials often due to a small batch size, Issuers could easily gather telemetry data.<br>
 Wallets SHOULD define a limit how many credentials can be issued in one batch, to prevent being overloaded by exceedingly large batch sizes.
 This can be done by limiting the amount of proof of possessions being created.<br>

 ## Appendix A. Credential Format Profiles
-Only Supported Credential Format Profile is IETF SD-JWT VC<br>
+Only supported Credential Format Profile is IETF SD-JWT VC<br>

 ### A.3.
 IETF SD-JWT VC
 #### A.3.2.
 Credential Issuer Metadata
-The following additional Credential Issuer metadata parameters are defined for this Credential Format for use in the `credential_configurations_supported` parameter, in addition to those defined in Section 12.2.4.
+The following additional Credential Issuer Metadata parameters are defined for this Credential Format for use in the `credential_configurations_supported` parameter, in addition to those defined in Section 12.2.4 and A3.2.
-- `vct` REQUIRED
-- vct_extends OPTIONAL - If used in the Credential being issued RECOMMENDED  todo!
 - `vct_metadata_uri` OPTIONAL - If used in the Credential being issued RECOMMENDED
+- `vct_metadata_uri#integrity` OPTIONAL

+See usage of this additional parameters in [swiss-profile-vc](../swiss-profile-vc).

 ## Appendix D. Key Attestations
 Wallets MUST support key attestations.<br>